GLBRC/sppIDer/sppIDerManual.md

    output\_sppIDerRun.info – human readable file tracking the time of each step.

 *bwa mem*
   Inputs: reference genome, fastq sequence files
   Output: output.sam - Human readable output of where reads map to reference

 *parseSamFile.py*
   Inputs: output.sam
   Outputs: output_MQ.txt - Text file of read counts by Species and Mapping Quality score

 *MQscores_sumPlot.R*
-     Inputs: output_MQ.txt
+  Inputs: output\_MQ.txt
   Outputs:
-          +output_MQsummary.txt - Text file with summary of how many and how well reads map to each genome +output_plotMQ.pdf - Plot of reads mapped per genome and Mapping Quality per genome *samtools view*
+   + output\_MQsummary.txt - Text file with summary of how many and how well reads map to each genome
+   + output\_plotMQ.pdf - Plot of reads mapped per genome and Mapping Quality per genome

+*samtools view*
   Inputs: output.sam
-     Outputs: output.view.bam - Binary file of just reads with mapping quality >3 *samtools sort*
+  Outputs: output.view.bam - Binary file of just reads with mapping quality >3

+*samtools sort*
   Inputs: output.sam
-     Oputputs: output.sort.bam - Binary file of reads ordered by reference genome *bedtools genomeCoverageBed*
+  Oputputs: output.sort.bam - Binary file of reads ordered by reference genome

+*bedtools genomeCoverageBed*
   Inputs: output.sort.bam
-     Outputs: output-(d/g).bedgraph - Coverage of reference genome, per base pair position (d) or grouped by coverage (g) *meanDepth_sppIDer(-d/-bga).R*
+  Outputs: output-(d/g).bedgraph - Coverage of reference genome, per base pair position (d) or grouped by coverage (g)

+*meanDepth_sppIDer(-d/-bga).R*
   Inputs: output-(d/g).bedgraph
   Outputs:
-          -output_speciesAvgDepth-(d/g).txt - Text file summary of coverage for each species including: mean, relativeMean (speciesMean/globalMean), max, and median coverage
+   - output\_speciesAvgDepth-(d/g).txt - Text file summary of coverage for each species including: mean, relativeMean (speciesMean/globalMean), max, and median coverage
-          -output_chrAvgDepth-(d/g).txt - Text file summary of coverage for each chromosome of each species -output_winAvgDepth-(d/g).txt - Text file summary of coverage of the genome split into 10,000 windows *sppIDer_depthPlot_forSpc.R*
+   - output\_chrAvgDepth-(d/g).txt - Text file summary of coverage for each chromosome of each species
+   - output\_winAvgDepth-(d/g).txt - Text file summary of coverage of the genome split into 10,000 windows

+*sppIDer_depthPlot_forSpc.R*
-     Inputs: output_speciesAvgDepth-(d/g).txt
+  Inputs: output\_speciesAvgDepth-(d/g).txt
-     Outputs: output_speciesDepth.pdf - Plot of coverage by species *sppIDer_depthPlot-d.R*
+  Outputs: output\_speciesDepth.pdf - Plot of coverage by species

+*sppIDer_depthPlot-d.R*
-     Inputs: output_winAvgDepth-(d/g).txt
+  Inputs: output\_winAvgDepth-(d/g).txt
-     Outputs: output_sppIDerDepthPlot-(d/g).pdf - Plot of coverage by genome split into 10,000 windows
+  Outputs: output\_sppIDerDepthPlot-(d/g).pdf - Plot of coverage by genome split into 10,000 windows

+---

 # mitoSppIDer

 For mitoSppIDer the combineRefGenomes.py scripts again must be run just for mitochondrial genomes desired.
 Additionally, regions of interested, e.g. coding regions, can be highlighted on the final output if the combineGFF.py script is also run.

 ## combineGFF.py
    This script combines gff style files that include information of the regions desired to be highlighted on the final plot.
 See examples.
 The key should be a text file with a list of the “desired reference gff name” and the actual reference gff separated by a tab.

 ### Inputs:
    1. Tab separated text file key to reference genomes to combine.
    2. Each of those reference genome gffs, e.g.:
       S288c.gff
       GCA_002079055.1.gff

 ### Example: executing a combineRefGenome.py

 ```
 docker run \